-Your muscles are saturated with tiny thread-like veins called capillaries, which are one-cell thick to allow oxygen and other essential substances to diffuse from your blood and into your muscles.
+Your muscles are saturated with tiny thread-like veins called capillaries, which allow oxygen and other essential substances to diffuse from your blood and into your muscles.
 Aerobic exercise results in an increase of carbon dioxide, which must diffuse from your muscles and into your blood, ready for exhalation.
 To facilitate this increased exchange of gasses, your capillaries and other blood vessels in and around your muscles expand during exercise.
-This phenomenon is called vasodilation.
+This process is called vasodilation.

 Aerobic exercise predominately uses fat for fuel, but a small amount of carbohydrates is also used, a fuel source stored in your muscles called glycogen, consisting of glucose molecules bound to water.
 Your glycogen stores increase in size as you get fitter and as a direct result of repeated aerobic workouts.
-Increased glycogen stores play a major part in increased muscular endurance -- a vital component in aerobic exercise.
+Increased glycogen stores play a major part in increased muscular endurance, which is a vital component in aerobic exercise.